 Many argue that this is the reason why our favorite spicy green condiment is traditionally served alongside sushi, as it may minimize the potential risk of a food borne illness from consuming raw fish.

-Despite this health claim, a hefty dollop of bright green paste next to your sushi plate should not be an excuse to consume raw seafood if your immune system is compromised, or for pregnant women, the elderly, and young children.
+Despite this health claim, a hefty dollop of bright green paste next to your sushi plate or sushi bowl should not be an excuse to consume raw seafood if your immune system is compromised, or for pregnant women, the elderly, and young children.

 Buying Your Rhizomes